 - testimony of a witness who created or is in charge of maintaining the website.
-That witness may testify on the basis of personal knowledge that the printout of a webpage came from the site. - a printout obtained from the Internet Archive's "Wayback Machine."
-The Internet Archive documents and stores all websites and the "Wayback Machine" can retrieve website information from any various websites by calling witnesses who could testify that they viewed and printed the information, or supervised others in doing so, and that the printouts were accurate representations of what was displayed on the listed website on the listed day and time.").
+That witness may testify on the basis of personal knowledge that the printout of a webpage came from the site. - a printout obtained from the Internet Archive's "wayback machine."
+The Internet Archive documents and stores all websites and the "wayback machine" can retrieve website information from any particular time.
+Some courts require a witness from the Internet archive to testify to establish that the "wayback machine" employs a process that produces accurate results under Rule 901(b)(9).
+Other courts, as discussed infra, take judicial notice of the reliability of the "wayback machine."